imatge-upc/danifojo-2018-repeatrnn/src_pytorch/README.md

-# danifojo-2017-tfg
+# Adaptive Computation Time implementation in PyTorch
-Hypernetworks to Dynamically set the parameters of an Adaptive Computation Time engine.
+Implementation of Adaptive Computation Time in PyTorch.